First time programming using the Crystal language

 Getting started with Rails ActionCable (1/2)

-An article, posted about 8 years ago filed in ActionCable, rails, ruby, ruby on rails, programming, tutorial, websockets & webapp.
+An article, posted more than 8 years ago filed in ActionCable, rails, ruby, ruby on rails, programming, tutorial, websockets & webapp.

 As the lead developer at HeerlijkZoeken.nl I wanted to try the new Rails ActionCable technology for a new feature: shopping lists.
 The idea is that you can walk in a store or on a market, mark an ingredient as checked when you add it to your (physical) basket and continue shopping.
 ActionCable can make the experience nicer because it, based on WebSockets, allows for real time notifying other viewers and editors of the same shopping list.
 No more shouting around in the supermarket: I’ve got the milk!
 Sure, nothing essential, but I needed an excuse ;)